The Joy Luck Club (film): Suyuan and June Woo

-On Easter, before her farewell party, June receives the news from the club that her long-lost twin sisters are alive.
-When June cannot understand the twins' letter written in Chinese, Lindo purposely mistranslates the letter, claiming that the twins are aware of Suyuan's death and the existence of their half sister June.
-Back in the present, when the farewell party ends, Lindo confesses that she wrote letters to the twins and then signed Suyuan's name.
-June begs Lindo to tell them the truth, but Lindo tells her that it is too late, because the twin sisters are anticipating their mother, still believing that Suyuan is alive, and that June must be the one to inform them of their mother's death.
-A short while later, June's father retells the war story of Suyuan and her long-lost twin daughters.
-Then he gives her the swan feather (as described earlier in the prologue) from Suyuan's swan, saying that the feather looks worthless, but carries with it all of her mother's "good intentions".
-When she arrives in China to meet her sisters, June tells them the truth about Suyuan and herself.
+On Easter before her farewell party, June receives news from the club that her twin sisters are alive.
+She cannot understand the twins' letter written in Chinese; Lindo purposely mistranslates the letter, claiming the twins are aware of Suyuan's death and the existence of their half sister June.
+In the present, after the party, Lindo confesses she wrote letters under Suyuan's name.
+June begs Lindo to tell them the truth, but Lindo tells her it is too late as the twin sisters are anticipating their mother, still believing that Suyuan is alive, and that June must be the one to inform them of their mother's death.
+When she arrives in China to meet them, June reveals the truth.
 The sisters finally embrace.